 - Wait another 24 hours.
 Again, wait the full 24 hours.

 - Record the temperature.

 - If the temperature is too cold still, move the air control toward the freezer cold or refrigerator warm.
 If it is not marked.
 Normally it works this way: clockwise = refrigerator warmer, counter-clockwise = refrigerator cooler.
-Clockwise closes the little door that controls the air flow.
+Clockwise closes the little door that controls the airflow.
 Yours could be different and so you'll need to inspect the action when you open or close the vent.
 If you open and close the door a few times, you may be able to see the action, it would be located in the rear on the left side at the top of the fresh food compartment.

 - While the refrigerator is running, open and close the door.
 With it open all the way, you should be able to detect a cold air breeze from the vent.

-Other Possibilities Your Fridge is Too Cold
+Other Possible Reasons Why Your Fridge Is Too Cold

 - Check the doors to see if they are sealed completely.
 An air leak in a door seal can cause the control to keep calling for cold.
 The air is leaking into the compartment and raises the temperature.